-The Miami-Dade County Department of Cultural Affairs, the Cultural Affairs Council and the Art in Public Places Trust develop cultural excellence, diversity and participation throughout Miami-Dade County by strategically creating and promoting equitable opportunities for artists and cultural organizations, and all of our residents and visitors who are their audiences.
+The Miami-Dade County Department of Cultural Affairs, the Cultural Affairs Council, the Art in Public Places Trust and the Tourist Development Council develop cultural excellence, diversity, access and participation throughout Miami-Dade County by strategically creating and promoting equitable opportunities for artists and cultural organizations, and all of our residents and visitors who are their audiences.
 As core values, the Department of Cultural Affairs embraces diversity; ensures inclusion; promotes equity; creates access; and works to reflect and represent the artists, cultural organizations and audiences we serve.
 Three central goals serve as guideposts for our work: